flatiron/blacksmith/articles/advanced/how-to-tls/article.md

     : :: :: :  : `' `' ;: :; :: :.`.: :__ : :; ::_;
     :_;:_;:_;   `.,`.,' `.__.':_;:_;:___.':___.':_;

-Note that self-signing the server certificate results in a non-authorized status.
+Note that self-signing the server certificate results in a non-authorized status because you're not listed as a trusted certificate authority.

 ## "starttls"